tbashor/planner/README.md

 - Drag and drop events to reschedule them
 - Click on events to mark them as complete or delete them
 - Events are color-coded by category and priority
+- Use Ctrl+Z/Ctrl+Y for undo/redo operations
+- Use Ctrl+N for quick event creation

 ## Development